dylanrees/citizen-science/README.md

 ## Art and Science Spaces
 *Community-driven science labs tend to operate differently from conventional labs.
 Their member-led and curiosity-driven approach often produces work that breaks down conventional disciplines, such as bio-art.
 This section is for listing spaces that may or may not be conventional makerspaces but capture this spirit of interdisciplinarity*.
- * [Coalesce: Center for Biological Arts](https://www.buffalo.edu/genomeenvironmentmicrobiome/coalesce.html) - A bioart studio-lab at SUNY Buffalo
+ * [Coalesce: Center for Biological Arts](https://www.buffalo.edu/genomeenvironmentmicrobiome/coalesce.html) - A bioart studio-lab at SUNY Buffalo.
+ * [MIT Media Lab](http://www.media.mit.edu/) - An interdisciplinary art, science and technology research center that is part of the Massachusetts Institute of Technology.

 ## Funding and Support
  * [Experiment.com](https://experiment.com/) - A science crowdfunding platform.